Radiergummi/dyndns/README.md

 ## Developer notes
 The code is thoroughly documented and uses practically no hard coded strings - all of them are defined as class constants so you can hardly break anything by changing those fields.
+Basically, the `index.php` file is the entry point for both the web server and the CLI.
+It determines the SAPI mode and loads the appropriate kernel class.
+All of this is inspired by Laravel, but nowhere near as complex.
+Both HTTP routes and CLI commands can be defined in the appropriate `routes` file at `src/routes`, in `web.php` (HTTP) and `console.php` (CLI) respectively.
+There, you'll see both are added using a `Route` class - `WebRoute` and `ConsoleRoute`, which both inherit from `Route`.
+The whole application is structured like this, with the base class sharing the common properties, constants and methods.
+In those routes files, you can add your own routes using a simple mechanism: All routes require a `handler`.
+That is a Controller for web routes and a Command for console routes.
+This handler needs to be placed in the corresponding directory in the app folder, namely `src/app/Controllers` or `src/app/Commands`.
+The handler will be resolved by taking the string from the route property, uppercasing the first letter and appending "Console" or "Command" to it.
+Therefore, a handler named "foo" will be resolved to "FooController" or "FooCommand".
+You can also add a method by passing `foo@bar`, which will assume `FooController#bar()` as the action handler.
+If you omit the method, the default `index` will be used.
+Lastly, there's one specialty - you can also pass a callback instead of a string to the `handler` property.
+The callback will be wrapped in a special Controller/Command that simply executes the callback.
+These special handlers are called `LambdaController` and `LambdaCommand` and work practically the same way.
+They receive the same arguments as all Controllers/Commands do.